atw617/OV-Stitcher/README.md

 CUDA_VISIBLE_DEVICES=0 python eval_all.py
 ```

 Replace `cfg_voc21.py` with any config listed above.
-Results are saved in `work_dirs/`, `results.xlsx`, and `111.txt`.
+Results are saved in `work_dirs/`.
 Model choices and the prompt file are set in `configs/base_config.py`; the default prompt is `prompts/class_biased_template.json`.
 Alternative mask generators require their own dependencies and weights.

 ## 📊Results